bitcoin-core-review-club/website/CONTRIBUTING.md

   things in the code are the way they are currently, and what PRs have touched that part of the code base), testing methodology and motivation for the PR.

+- When writing the notes, if you refer to yourself, use third person narrative (e.g. your name or GitHub profile) rather than first person ("I").

 - Don't feel like you need to spoon-feed the attendees.
 Give them pointers for where to look in the codebase/GitHub/documentation, and let them do their own research from there.